Connect to Innovate – Frequently asked questions

 The Connect to Innovate program will invest $500 million by 2021, to bring high-speed Internet service to rural and remote communities in Canada.

-Program funds is primarily directed to new backbone infrastructure to build connections to institutions like schools, hospitals and First Nations band offices.
+Program funds are primarily directed to new backbone infrastructure to build connections to institutions like schools, hospitals and First Nations band offices.
 Backbone infrastructure is often fibre optic-based, but can be comprised of a range of technologies including microwave, wireless and satellite service.
 Building this infrastructure is the modern equivalent of building roads or railway spurs into rural and remote areas, connecting them to the global economy.

 Although the focus of the program is on new backbone infrastructure, during extensive consultations stakeholders identified additional needs that warrant eligibility.
 As such, eligibility included backbone capacity upgrades and resiliency, as well as last-mile infrastructure projects to households and businesses.

 Who could apply?

 Connect to Innovate was flexible in terms of who could apply—essentially any entity other than individuals was able to submit an application.
 Other federal entities (including Crown corporations) were also excluded from applying to this program.

 The applicant had to identify who would build, own and operate the network, as well as who would manage the project.
 If the entity making an application to the program did not itself have a track record in operating Internet infrastructure, it would be asked to demonstrate in its application that appropriate resources with experience deploying and operating Internet infrastructure were part of the project team/contracted resources.

 Why is the Government providing funding to bring high-speed Internet for Canadians in rural and remote communities?

 Canadians need access to high-speed Internet to fully participate in our economy, democracy and way of life.